 It’s not just that Beavis and Butthead are the snickering, judgmental, slacker metalheads we all secretly feel like on the inside.
 It’s that they helped launch the careers of several metal bands, using the music video segments of their show to showcase rising acts like White Zombie and Pantera.
 What else is there to say, other than ahuh, ahuhuhuhuh, huhuhuhuhuhuh…

 1. Otto Mann (The Simpsons)

 Hail to the bus driver!
 Otto Mann is a metalhead everyone knows, both from history’s longest-running TV show and from their personal lives.
 Otto drives like a maniac, shreds like a champion, never takes his headphones off, will try pretty much any drug once, and owns mustard he doesn’t know about.
-At the same time, he’s a good-natured dude who loves his job and the kids around him, even when he has to use the Springfield Elementary “credit card.”
-When it came time to pick a #1 spot for this list, the choice was, simply put, no problemo.
+At the same time, he’s a good-natured dude who loves his job and the kids around him, even when he has to use the Springfield Elementary “credit card”.
+When it came time to pick a number one spot for this list, the choice was, simply put, no problemo.